-NEW - In this highly collaborative live-online program, senior executives will move beyond traditional risk management approaches to uncover fragile interconnections, anticipate potential shock waves, and develop a proactive risk and reward management strategy for their organization.
+NEW PROGRAM — Make impactful strategic risk and leadership decisions to mitigate crises.
+In this collaborative live-online program, senior executives will move beyond traditional risk management approaches to uncover fragile interconnections, anticipate potential shock waves, and develop a proactive risk and reward management strategy for their organization.
 You'll gain high-performance leadership and communication frameworks to protect and manage your organization's reputation in the process.

 In today’s rapidly changing business environment, the stakes for organizations are high.
 Successful leaders are those who proactively lead risk management strategies for their organization—scanning the horizon for threats and shining a light on new opportunities while communicating clearly under pressure.